accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __Compensation by index__.
 Having an index can ease chunk maintenance.
 If the chunk means B+-tree index pages, it needs to maintain both non-overlapping and fixed size block property.
 This is done by __key assignment to chunks__ guarded by the index itself.
 With overlapping chunks, instead of scanning all matched ones, a global tree/hash index can tell whether certain key exists in a chunk, so as bloomfilters (which is commonly used).
 In a word, __index compensates read amplification__.

   * __Cross chunk linking__.
 The example is __Forwarding pointers__ in LSM-tree that level L-1 chunks can embed pointers to level L chunks.
 When a read scanned level L-1 but didn't find matching records, it can follow forwarding pointers to level L, which saves scanning startover.
+E.g. [REMIX LSM-tree](https://zhuanlan.zhihu.com/p/357024916).
 Essentially, the method is to __embed an index__ at inter chunk level.
 Note we also mentioned __indexing at chunk internal__, or a separate __external index__.
 Conceptually, index leverages __connections between data__ to build, this right happens when chunks have overlapping key ranges across LSM-tree levels.

   * __Data locality__.
 Data to be accessed together should be located physically close, so that a read can fetch all.
 This can happen at node/partition level to save cross networking, within same chunk/block to be cached as one unit, or aligned in neighbor records to benefit prefetch.
 An example is graph databases, where edges and vertices are accessed one by one in traversal order.

+    * __[Data clustering & data skipping](https://zhuanlan.zhihu.com/p/354334895)__ as we can also call it.
+Data clustering means data frequently accessed together should be physically packed together, so they can be prefetched or returned in one sequential scan.
+It becomes tricky when trying to pack different DB table fields.
+An example is Z-Order.
+Data skipping is an opposite of data clustering that, it tries to skip as much unnecessary data during disk scan.
+It leverages the embedded sketching filters or indexes, and avoid clustering too much unrelated data.

 Other data layout __properties__ at data unit levels of partition and classification: